CyberBoardPBEM/cbwindows/README.md

 2008 release.
 The MFC Feature Pack provided many of the essential features that Xtreme Toolkit provided.

 This repository has the results of that work.
-Note that history of the repository has been truncated to start at the point where the code cleanup is largely completed and the new MIT license for the source code has been put in force.
+Note that the history of the repository has been truncated to start at the point where the code cleanup is largely completed and the new MIT license for the source code has been put in force.